hammerheim-game/hammerheim-rules/2-core-rules.md

 the Strength of the weapon with the Toughness of the target.
-You will find a complete description of the various weapons together with their Strength values and special rules in the Weapons & Armour section.
+You will find a complete description of the various weapons together with their Strength values and special rules in the Weapons & Armor section.

 Follow the same procedure for wounding and causing critical hits as in the Shooting section.
 Note that a dash (–) means that there is no chance of wounding the target.

-#### Armour
+#### Armor

-Combatants that are wounded have the chance to avoid damage if they are wearing armour or carrying shields.
+Combatants that are wounded have the chance to avoid damage if they are wearing armor or carrying shields.
 This is exactly the same as described for shooting, and the same rules apply.
 For each wound suffered the player rolls a D6.
-If he rolls greater than or equal to the armour save of his fighter then that wound has been absorbed or deflected by the armour.
+If he rolls greater than or equal to the armor save of his fighter then that wound has been absorbed or deflected by the armor.

-#### Armour save modifiers
+#### Armor save modifiers

-Some models are so powerful that armour provides less protection against them.
+Some models are so powerful that armor provides less protection against them.

-The higher a creature’s Strength the more easily it can pierce armour.
-The following chart shows the reduction in the enemy’s armour saving throw caused by the attacker’s Strength.
+The higher a creature’s Strength the more easily it can pierce armor.
+The following chart shows the reduction in the enemy’s armor saving throw caused by the attacker’s Strength.

 | Strength | Save modifier |
 | 1-3 | None |